quswarabid/nbody/README.md

 ## Customization
-One can easily adjust most parameters, such as phase space size, projection centre and plane, regularization radius, etc. How to do that, should be evident from the comments in the source.
+One can easily adjust most parameters, such as phase space size, projection centre and plane, softening radius, etc. How to do that, should be evident from the comments in the source.

 ## Examples